sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

+# Author's response to @ablaom review 1

-I would like to thanks the reviewer for having taken the time to provide the review and the useful suggestions in it.
-I have implemented most of them.
+Above all, I would like to thanks the reviewer for having taken the time to provide the review and the useful suggestions he brings.
+I have implemented most of them, as they helped improving the software.

 My detailed response is below.